learn-co-students/ruby-enumerables-hash-practice-nyc-pigeon-organizer-lab-atlanta-web-82619/README.md

 Iterate over the hash above, collecting each pigeon by name and insert it as the key of a new hash where each name holds the attributes for that bird.
-Your output should match the hash below:
+Your output should look something like the hash below:

 ```ruby
 pigeon_list = {